-Eric Kasperowicz led the 2018 Pine-Richland Rams to back-to-back-to-back WPIAL appearances winning the title 2x.
+Eric Kasperowicz led the 2019 Pine-Richland Rams to back-to-back-to-back WPIAL appearances winning the title 2x.
 In 2017, the Pine-Richland football team a 16-0 mark and the No. 1 spot in Pennsylvania and No. 10 nationally in the MaxPreps Xcellent 25 football rankings.
 Kasperowicz has been the Rams' head coach for 6 years.

 Pine-Richland finished off a perfect 16-0 campaign with a 41-21 victory over St. Joseph’s Prep in the Class 6A state final and the Rams’ leader was named a finalist for the U.S. Army All-American Bowl Coach of the Year honor.

 Coach Kasperowicz spent 11 years as an assistant coach and offensive coordinator under the legendary coach Jack McCurry, each year getting the team to the 9-win mark.
 Eric went on to serve as the offensive coordinator for the Pine-Richland Rams and just finished his 6th year as their head coach, with a career record of 64-16.

 Considered as the best all-around player in Western Pennsylvania Interscholastic Athletic Association history, Eric had 6,869 career yards and 20 career interceptions as a defensive back at North Hills High School.

 Coach Kasperowicz graduated from North Hills High School where he was a four-year starter at Quarterback and Safety.
 He led the Indians to a WPIAL AAAA Championship and the school’s first PA State Championship, and he was the quarterback in the prestigious Big 33 All-Star game.
 In 1994, he was selected as a Parade All-American, alongside Peyton Manning.